JuliaPackaging/Requires.jl/README.md

 end # module
 ```

-`Gadfly` is the name of the package, and the value in the string is the UUID which may be obtained
+The value in the string is Gadfly's UUID; this information may be obtained
 by finding the package in the registry ([JuliaRegistries](https://github.com/JuliaRegistries/General) for public packages).
 Note that the `Gadfly.Plot` type may not be available when you load `MyPkg`, but `@require`
 handles this situation without trouble.

-For larger amounts of code you can use `include` inside the `@require` statement:
+For larger amounts of code you can use `include` as the argument to the `@require` statement:

 ```julia
 function __init__()